Lupe Fiasco: Political views

 In an interview with Stephen Colbert on the satirical news show The Colbert Report, Fiasco stated his credo on political philosophy: "You should criticize power even if you agree with it."
 In another interview in June 2011 on the CBS program What's Trending, Fiasco discussed the political content of his music, stating, "My fight against terrorism, to me, the biggest terrorist is Obama and the United States of America.
 I'm trying to fight the terrorism that's actually causing the other forms of terrorism.
 You know, the root cause of terrorism is the stuff the U.S. government allows to happen.
 The foreign policies that we have in place in different countries that inspire people to become terrorists."
 He additionally criticized Obama for his stance on the Israeli–Palestinian conflict.
 Fiasco says he did not vote in U.S. elections until 2018.
-He said on Twitter that he now votes due to the racial views of Donald Trump, and that he generally votes for Democratic candidates.
+He said on Twitter that he changed his stance due to the racial views of Donald Trump, and that he would vote for Democratic candidates.
+However, in 2023 he implied on Twitter that he still had never voted, and endorsed Cornel West's 2024 presidential campaign, saying it would be the "first and last time" he would vote.

 On January 20, 2013, he was removed from the stage by the security for refusing to move onto the next song after performing a 30-minute version of "Words I Never Said", which contains anti-Obama lyrics, in Washington D.C., during Obama's second presidential inauguration.
 In June 2015, Lupe Fiasco wrote an open letter about white supremacy.

+Visual arts

+Having done the artwork for Tetsuo & Youth, Drogas Wave and Drill Music in Zion, Fiasco has also spoken on his interest in visual arts via interviews and his infamous Instagram Lives, specifically in photography, acrylic painting, chiaroscuro and pencil drawing.

+On October 11, 2020, via his official Instagram, Fiasco shared that he had held his first art exhibition at SOHO House Chicago.
+On October 15, 2022, he shared images via his official Twitter account of an alleged soon to be released graphic novel themed around the Atlantic Slave Trade titled Longchains.